-Fresh tomato season is upon us so, it's time to make my EASIEST Authentic Spanish Gazpacho Soup Recipe.
+Fresh tomato season is upon us so, it's time to make my authentic Spanish Gazpacho With Shrimp.
 When the weather starts heating up I turn to this delicious cold soup which is a traditional gazpacho recipe from Spain.

-Traditional Spanish gazpacho recipes originated in Seville, Spain which is in southern Spain.
-It is made with humble but essential ingredients like tomatoes, cucumbers, onion, peppers, sherry vinegar, and olive oil.
+This soup made with humble but essential ingredients like tomatoes, cucumbers, onion, peppers, sherry vinegar, and olive oil.
 In Spain, this soup is served smooth, not chunky like it is in the U.S. All of the pulp is strained out for a silky texture.
-Since this tomato soup is chilled, it is perfect for a hot summer day and is easily made in a blender or food processor.
-For me, this is the best gazpacho recipe and uses ingredients that are fresh from the farmers' market and is perfect for this time of year.

 Jump to: